-In this paper we proposed and analyzed the effect of the slope of a linear marginal cost in the dynamic behavior of a nonlinear duopoly game, which contains two-types of heterogeneous players: boundedly rational player and adaptive expectation player.
-We show that this parameter may change the stability of the system and cause a structure to behave chaotically.
-For very small values of this parameter the dynamical system becomes unstable, through period-doubling bifurcation.
+In this paper we proposed and analyzed the effect of the marginal cost in the dynamic behavior of a nonlinear duopoly game, which contains two-types of heterogeneous players: boundedly rational player and adaptive expectation player.
+We show that the parameter of the marginal cost may change the stability of the system and cause a structure to behave chaotically.
+For low (high) values of this parameter for the boundedly rational (adaptive) the system becomes instable, through period-doubling bifurcation.